yuja/jj/docs/revsets.md

-If you set the `ui.always-allow-large-revsets` option to `false`, `jj` will not allow revsets that resolve to more than one revision &mdash; a so-called "large revset" &mdash; and will ask you to confirm that you want to proceed by prefixing it with the `all:` modifier.
+If you set the `ui.always-allow-large-revsets` option to `false`, `jj` will not allow revsets that resolve to more than one revision &mdash; a so-called "large revset" &mdash; and will ask you to confirm that you want to proceed by prefixing it with the `all:` modifier. *This option is planned to be removed.*

 An `all:` modifier before a revset expression does not otherwise change its meaning.
 Strictly speaking, it is not part of the revset language.
 The notation